Eliiona/Java_BC/README.md

 # Java_BC
-Chat aplication as final project
+Application for students discussing problems regarding tasks as final project in Java Bootcamp 2019

 !!!IMPORTANT!!!
 Ommit all the <> when typing the given commands To launch this application on your computer you must follow these steps: